 Boasting lots of fruit throughout the year, Woore Fruit Farm is bursting at the seams with apples in the autumn time.
 Opening times vary depending on the ripeness and availability of the crops, so keep an eye on the Facebook page for updates if you fancy filling your boots with a Golden Delicious or two.
 Woore Fruit Farm suggests that you give them a call before travelling to check the latest opening times and availability, on 01630 647042.

-đźš— 1hr 30mins drive from Manchester city centre
+đźš— 1hr 30 min drive from Manchester city centre.

 📍 Woore Fruit Farm, Newcastle Rd, Woore, Crewe, CW3 9RE.

 Tatton Park hosts a scrumptious weekend at the Farm and in the Gardens to celebrate the wonderful apple.
 Join in games and children’s activities and taste delicious varieties from Tatton’s historic orchards, with apple goods on sale in the shops and restaurants.
-Apple Day takes place this year on September 30 – October 1.
+Apple Day takes place this year on October 6, 10am-4pm.

 All year round, the walled orchard contains varieties of fruit which are known to have been grown in Cheshire during the Edwardian period.
 Apples, pears, plums, gages and cherries are all present in various forms, including the apple varieties ‘Charles Ross’, ‘Rival’ and ‘Renown’ and a large variety of northern and Cheshire cultivars.
 The orchard is there to be admired by the public, and events throughout the year offer produce in one way or another, so keep an eye on the website.